newmanno/sisana/README.md

 ```

 #### Inputs
- - `-m`: Path to mapping file (csv) that maps samples (first column, no header) to groups (second column, no header)
+ - `-m`: Path to mapping file (csv).
+If doing an unpaired test (--testtype = mw or tt) then this file maps samples (first column, no header) to groups (second column, no header).
+Otherwise, if doing a paired analysis (--testtype = paired_tt or wilcoxon) then the samples for one group will go in column 1 (no header) while their paired samples will go in column 2.
  - `-p`: Path to csv file containing the degrees (in/out) of each node
- - `-c`: A list (two strings) of the groups in the mapping file to perform comparisons between
+ - `-c`: A list (two strings) of the groups in the mapping file to perform comparisons between.
+Required if not performing a paired analysis.
- - `-t`: Type of comparison to perform, either Student's t-test or Mann-Whitney U
+ - `-t`: Type of comparison to perform, either Student's t-test, Mann-Whitney U, paired t-test, or Wilcoxon
  - `-o`: Path to directory to output file to

 #### Outputs